 Our research indicates that HyperSound technology delivers improved clarity and comprehension for hard of hearing listeners.
 Individuals with normal and impaired hearing reported improved comprehension and clarity of sounds generated by HyperSound Audio Systems compared to standard speakers in our consumer preference research involving more than 90 subjects.
-Data from our clinical study involving ten adult subjects demonstrated improvement in sound clarity over conventional speakers in those with mild to severe hearing loss.
+Data from a clinical study we sponsored involving ten adults demonstrated improvement in sound clarity over conventional speakers in those with mild to severe hearing loss.
 In February 2014 we received clearance from the U.S. Food and Drug Administration, or FDA, to market the HyperSound Audio System to improve the clarity and comprehension of sounds from various sources for listeners with or without hearing loss and with or without the use of hearing aids.
-There are over 48 million people with hearing impairments in the United States.
+There are over 48 million people with hearing loss in the United States.
 We believe that a large percentage of that market can use HyperSound Audio Systems to improve their listening experiences from sources such as TV, CD/DVD players and stereo systems.